janoglezcampos/llvm-yx-callobfuscator/README.md

 ## Usage and example
 First of all, we need to set up our configuration file.
-In this section, we will be building the project found in the example folder, so the config file is already made.
+In this section, we will be using the config file found in the ```./example``` folder.
 You can add any number of functions to the file, and the functions do not need to appear in the program.

-The plugin will get the path to the config from an environment variable called ```LLVM_OBF_FUNCTIONS```.
+The plugin will get the path to the config file from an environment variable called ```LLVM_OBF_FUNCTIONS```.
 You can either add it along with all the other environment variables for the user, the system, or just set it up for the current terminal.
-You can also set it in the makefile, so it is only set for the compilation.
+You can also set it from a makefile, if using one.
+To set the example config for the current terminal:

-Now is time to run the pass.
-Remember that there is a makefile already set up inside the example project.
-To better understand the process shown here, [see this](https://github.com/janoglezcampos/llvm-pass-plugin-skeleton?tab=readme-ov-file#running-you-pass).
+        export LLVM_OBF_FUNCTIONS=<absolute path to callobfuscator.conf>

+Now it is time to run the pass.
+A more detailed explanation about every step can be found [here](https://github.com/janoglezcampos/llvm-pass-plugin-skeleton?tab=readme-ov-file#running-you-pass).

 * Go inside the example folder and create a build folder; inside, create 2 folders: irs and objs.

         cd example; mkdir build; mkdir build/irs; mkdir build/objs

-* Set ```LLVM_OBF_FUNCTIONS``` to point to the full path of ```callobfuscator.conf```, only for this terminal:

-        export LLVM_OBF_FUNCTIONS=<absolute path to callobfuscator.conf>

 ### NOTE: Any path in MYSYS2 must be written using / and not \